What is World Health Day and Why Is It Important?

-World Health Day is a global health awareness day celebrated on 7 April every year, under the sponsorship of the World Health Organization (WHO), as well as other related organizations.
+World Health Day is a global health awareness day celebrated on April 7 every year, under the sponsorship of the World Health Organization (WHO), as well as other related organizations.
 The First World Health Assembly decided to celebrate World Health Day on April 7 of each year, with effect from 1950.
-The World Health Day is held to mark WHO's founding, and is seen as an opportunity by the organization to drive worldwide attention to a subject of major importance for global health each year.
+World Health Day is held to mark WHO's founding, and is seen as an opportunity by the organization to drive worldwide attention to a subject of major importance for global health each year.

 World Health Day is one of eight official global health annual campaigns marked by WHO, along with World Tuberculosis Day, World Immunization Week, World Malaria Day, World No Tobacco Day, World AIDS Day, World Blood Donor Day, and World Hepatitis Day.